Information for ACICS Accredited Institutions & Students of ACISC Accredited Institutions - Bureau for Private Postsecondary Education

-The Accrediting Council for Independent Colleges and Schools (ACICS), one of the nation’s largest accreditors, is at risk of losing its recognition by the Department of Education (Department) pursuant to 34 Code of Federal Regulations (CFR) Part 602, based on the following recent and foreseeable events:
+The Accrediting Council for Independent Colleges and Schools (ACICS) lost its recognition by the Department of Education (Department) pursuant to 34 Code of Federal Regulations (CFR) Part 602, based on the following events:

 - On June 23, 2016, NACIQI voted to recommend to the Department that re-recognition be denied.